django/deps/draft/email-providers.md

 ### Future: System checks

-Two EMAIL_PROVIDERS-related system checks would be useful:
+Two MAILERS-related system checks would be useful:

-* Missing `"default"` alias in `EMAIL_PROVIDERS`
+* Missing `"default"` alias in `MAILERS`.
-* The default email provider uses the console, dummy, or locmem EmailBackend, so email won't be sent (deployment check only—these options are valid in development configurations)
+* The default `MAILERS` configuration uses the console, dummy, or locmem EmailBackend, so email won't be sent.
+(Deployment check only—these options are valid in development configurations.)

 These are recommended as early follow-on work.
 (They are not strictly required for this proposal and have been omitted here to control scope.)

-### Future: Password reset email provider
+### Future: Password reset mailer

-Currently, using a different email provider for a django.contrib.auth password reset email requires subclassing `PasswordResetForm` to override `send_mail()`.
+Currently, using a different mailer alias for a django.contrib.auth password reset email requires subclassing `PasswordResetForm` to override `send_mail()`.
 Swapping in a different `using` (or `connection` in earlier Django versions) isn't possible without also duplicating [all the email rendering